hucknz/cumulusmx/README.md

 # Cumulus MX Weather Station app

+## Overview
+Cumulus MX is a cross platform version of Cumulus software that runs on Microsoft Windows, all varieties of UNIX and Linux (including the Raspberry Pi Operating System), and Mac OS X. Learn more here: https://www.cumuluswiki.org/a/Main_Page

 ## Usage
 1. Ensure Docker is installed and configured on the host machine (I recommend using DockSTARTer if you want an easy way to learn Docker)
 2. Clone the docker-compose.yml and .env files to your local machine